 10. Lemon Teatree – Leptospermum citratum from Australia (80%)

 11. May Chang – Litsea cubeba (65-74%)

 How To Use Essential Oils for Detox?

 There are several ways to incorporate essential oils into your wellness routine.
 For environmental detoxification, diffusing may be best.
 Some essential oils that are safe for consumption can be taken internally by putting a drop in a small amount of honey or non-dairy milk.
 Or, you can place a drop in one glass of water, just don’t overdue!

 You can learn to use essential oils safely by viewing the safety guidelines on my database.
-You will also find a link to sign-up to order quality essential oils or learn more information in using your own favorite therapeutic brands and blends here.

 Other Detox Resources

 For additional generalized hints on safely navigating a chemical soup world, see here.

 Learn more about the safety of supplements and which to choose that may be right for you here.
 I even have a general category of detox supplement support from quality manufactures you can view by creating a free account at the link provided.
 (Of course, make sure you are using them wisely and your doc is aware.)